-With 20 years of industry experience, Juddy is Agricom's Nutritional and Farm Systems Specialist and leads an extensive research programme aimed at developing plant-based solutions for a range of industry challenges.
+With 20 years of industry experience, Juddy is Agricom's Animal Nutritionist and with experience as a farm systems specialist he leads an extensive research programme aimed at developing plant-based solutions for a range of industry challenges.
 Glenn has travelled extensively through New Zealand, Australia, and Europe providing technical support on matters of forage nutrition and grazing management.
 For an animal-specific view on forages and grazing systems tune in to Juddy's unique perspective.